railsuser2014/openobject-doc-book-en/1/1_3_Real_Case/1_3_Real_Case_db_setup.rst

 	since items in :guilabel:`Location Output`, which can be considered to be packed ready for customer shipment, should not be thought of as available for sale elsewhere.

-	In the default configuration, Open ERP uses the same ``Stock`` location for both Input and Output because it is easier to understand when you're starting out.
+	In the default configuration, OpenERP uses the same ``Stock`` location for both Input and Output because it is easier to understand when you're starting out.

 .. index::